fxcircus/music-tools-studio/README.md

 - **Flow Timer**: A Pomodoro-style timer to help you stay focused while writing, practicing, or producing.

-- **Inspiration Generator**: Get instant musical ideas with random root notes, scales, BPM, and instrument suggestions.
+- **Inspiration Generator**: Randomize scales, BPM, and sounds.
 Lock in what you like and shuffle the rest.

 - **Metronome**: A smooth, visual metronome with BPM controls to keep you in perfect time.

-- **Notes**: Jot down lyrics, chord progressions, pedal settings, or creative thoughts on the fly.
+- **Notes**: Capture lyrics, chord progressions, FX pedal settings, etc'...

 - **Save Your Work**: Export your project settings and notes to continue later or share with collaborators.
 Import previously saved projects with a single click.

-- **Dark / Light Modes**: Because of course there's a dark mode.
+- **Dark / Light Modes**: Yes.

 ## Technologies Used